miracuse/miracuse.github.io/docs/more_resources/magic/example_magic.md

 -   _Break_: Shatter the ground into uneven terrain, sending dirt flying into the air and making movement difficult.

 > Spells

+-   _Quake (Spirit of Earth Amplified):_ Force the ground to shake violently, knocking targets over, dealing damage, and destabilizing buildings.

 -   _Transmute Earth (Spirit of Earth + Water):_ Destabilize a large area of dirt or stone, turning it into quicksand.